aegisonic/site/content/_index.md

 # Equitable acoustics

-Aegisonic is developing an adaptive headset to reduce auditory overstimulation & distress in autism as part of Mt.
-Sinai 2025 Pitch Day.
+Aegisonic is developing an adaptive headset to reduce auditory overstimulation & distress for populations with autism and hyperacusis.

 We’re striving to make everyday life more accessible for those with heightened sound sensitivity.